rouge-ruby/rouge/README.md

 ## Contributing

+### Installing Ruby

+If you're here to implement a lexer for your awesome language, there's a good chance you don't already have a ruby development environment set up.
+Follow the [instructions on the wiki](https://github.com/jayferd/rouge/wiki/Setting-up-Ruby) to get up and running.
+If you have trouble getting set up, let me know - I'm always happy to help.

 ### Run the tests

 You can test the core of Rouge simply by running `rake` (no `bundle exec` required).
 It's also set up with `guard`, if you like.